In-patient luxury rehab center in Thailand

 What is drug overdose?

 Drug overdose is the intake of a drug in amounts much higher than recommended, within a short timeframe.
-What can you overdose on?
-A person can overdose on a wide range of drugs from prescription opioids to illicit drugs, alcohol, and most other potent or addictive substances.
-When discussing “what is overdose,” it’s important to mention people can also overdose on herbal medicines, not just prescription medications.
+It is possible for a person to overdose on a wide range of drugs from prescription opioids to illicit drugs, alcohol, and other potent or addictive substances.

 An intentional overdose happens when a person takes too much of a drug (or more of them) too quickly and on purpose.
 They want to inflict self-harm and choose drugs as a method to make it happen.